Emma's Organic Dairy

 This is up to the cow.
 Some are with their calf for 8 weeks after the birth.
 Some only 2 weeks, some come into the calf only at night as they want to spend their day grazing with the herd.
 Gates are opened if they want to get in to visit as we listen to our animals and want them to be happy.

 They rarely don’t take to the calf and wont bond with it or feed it.
-This worries us as the colostrum at this point is vital to the calf’s health.
-At this point we step in and take over the care.
+If this happens our concern is getting colostrum into the calf at this point as this is vital to the calf’s health and development.
+At this point we step in and take over the care and spend time latching the calf onto a teat.

 Who milks the cows?